javascript-tutorial/en.javascript.info/3-frames-and-windows/01-popup-windows/article.md

 ## Example: a minimalistic window

-Let's open a window with minimal set of features just to see which of them browser allows to disable:
+Let's open a window with minimal set of features, just to see which of them browser allows to disable:

 ```js run
 let params = `scrollbars=no,resizable=no,status=no,location=no,toolbar=no,menubar=no,